ivanmartinez4/Albor/README.md

 -Survive Poison in OW (Lunos).

+-Always inherit nature when holding an Everstone (Takyon).

+-Fast surfing and underwater (Ghoulslash).

 -Balance Stats/Abilities/Moves, with enphasis on weaker Pokémon.
 To see it all, go to src/data/pokemon/base_stats.c in this repository, but basically all the Pokémon have a minimum of 480 BST.

 ## Special Credits: